Log Management

 MongoDB

 MongoDB is an open-source and NoSQL, object-oriented database management system.
 Using MongoDB as the database for this framework simplifies the movement of objects between the application and the database.
 The MEAN stack, wholly built on JavaScript, eliminates the need to translate the objects during this movement.
-MongoDB is highly malleable, and extending the resources of the database is achievable in a few simple steps.
+MongoDB is highly malleable, and extending the database's resources is achievable in simple steps.

 Express

-Express serves as the backend of the MEAN stack, facilitating the data and request transfer between the frontend of the application and the database.
-This is a web framework that is specifically designed for use with Node.js, contributing to a completely JavaScript stack.
-Using Express declutters the application’s backend with concise request and response structuring from and to the backend.
+Express serves as the backend of the MEAN stack, facilitating the data and request transfer between the application's front end and the database.
+This web framework is specifically designed for use with Node.js, contributing to a complete JavaScript stack.
+Using Express declutters, the application’s backend is structured with concise requests and responses from and to the backend.

 AngularJS